 As is the case for all safeguarding concerns, it is important that children receive the right help at the right time to prevent issues escalating and it is therefore important to act on and refer any early signs of potential radicalisation to the DSL or Deputy DSLs.
+Sharing information on Prevent is treated in the same way as wider safeguarding issues.

 The following risk assessment reflects the due regard of the School to the need to prevent pupils from being drawn into terrorism / extremism.
 'Extremism' is defined as vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
-The risk assessment refers, in part, to Prevent duty guidance: for England and Wales document, updated in April 2019.
+The risk assessment refers, in part, to Prevent duty guidance: for England and Wales document, updated in December 2023.
 It forms part of the School's wider safeguarding duties.
 The Risk Priority below is set before the consideration of control measures put in place by the School.

 Foreseeable Hazard/what could happen?
 Who is at risk?
-Severity of harm ABC Risk factors Probability 123 Risk Priority A1C3 Pupil falls victim to radicalization / extremist ideology pupils A Pupils' ability to access the internet in school time.
+Severity of harm ABC Risk factors Probability 123 Risk Priority A1C3 Pupil falls victim to radicalization / extremist ideology All pupils A Pupils' ability to access the internet in school time.
 Pupils influencing each other through discussion.
 External speakers visiting school to talk to pupils.
 Vulnerability as a result of age / mental health etc. Staff not reporting concerns relating to an individual pupil.
-I AI are vulnerable to being drawn into terrorism and consider the appropriate support required.
-Statutory Guidance.
+AI

 Channel is a voluntary, confidential support programme which focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism.
-Prevent referrals may be passed to a multi-agency Channel panel, which will discuss the individual referred to determine whether they
+Prevent referrals may be passed to a multi-agency Channel panel, which will discuss the individual referred to determine whether they are vulnerable to being drawn into terrorism and consider the appropriate support required.
+Statutory Guidance.